Copyright (c) 2019

 Reviews Love it?
 Or maybe you want to share some creative ways you're putting this item to use.

-biotom said almost 12 years ago:useless (could be usefull for beginners, does nothing to help with memory issue)
+biotom said about 12 years ago:useless (could be usefull for beginners, does nothing to help with memory issue)